 akkasls docker add-credentials --docker-server https://us.gcr.io \ --docker-username _json_key \ --docker-email email@example.com \ --docker-password "$(cat keyfile.json)"

-To add credentials for Azure Container Registry (ACR), you need to create a service principal, and supply the username and password generated for it.
-Detailed instructions on how to configure this can be found here , below are steps for getting started quickly.
+To add credentials for Azure Container Registry (ACR), create a service principal, and use the generated username and password credentials to authenticate with Akka Serverless.

 Get the full registry ID for subsequent commands for the Azure Container Registry called